vincent-pradeilles/KeyPathKit/README.md

 ### min

-Returns the element with the minimum value for a `Comparable` attribute.
+Returns the element with the minimum value for a `Comparable` property.

 ```swift
 contacts.max(\.age)